Influenza Statistics

 Influenza and Influenza-like Illnesses (ILI) Summary:

-• In the past week the number of influenza cases notified to the Department of Health increased by 35% to 691 cases, remaining above the seasonal threshold.
+• In the past week the number of influenza cases notified to the Department of Health decreased by 31% to 249 cases but remained just above the seasonal threshold.

-• In the year to date, the number of influenza notifications, hospitalisations, and deaths* were lower than the previous five-year average.
-Thirty-four percent of notifications were in those aged less than 15 years.
+• In the year to date, the number of influenza notifications and hospitalisations were higher than the previous five-year average, while the number of deaths* was lower.
+Thirty-six percent of notifications were in those aged less than 15 years.

-• The number of influenza cases reported as hospitalised in the past week increased in both adults and children.
+• The number of influenza cases reported as hospitalised in the past week decreased in adults and children.

 -----------